eworm-de/pacman-offline/README.md

 * *-t*: start timer for nightly reboot
 * *-y*: update sync databases

+### Elevating privileges

+The privileges are elevated automatically if `polkit` is installed.
+This works with no authentication if your user is member of the group `wheel`.
+To add your user to that group run:

+    usermod --append --groups wheel user

+If your user is not member of that group you will be asked for a password.

 ### Timer for preparation

 You can enable a timer to prepare the offline update automatically.